OpenNebula/docs/source/overview/opennebula_concepts/opennebula_overview.rst

 * **Any Time**: Add and remove new clusters automatically in order to meet peaks in demand, or to implement fault tolerance strategies or latency requirements.

+This overview introduces the basic concepts that you need to design, install, and configure an OpenNebula cloud.

 |image1|

 The OpenNebula Model for Cloud Users